-\Part of this assignment is doing research and finding information.
-A good place to start looking for an object is in Claudia Neumann, Design Directory Italy.
+Part of this assignment is doing research and finding information.
+A good place to start looking for an object is in Claudia Neumann, Design Directory Italy in Files on the Quercus course page

 Some things to consider:

 What function does the object fulfill?

 How is it innovative?

 How does it fit into a particular social or historical context?

 You need at least TWO academic sources, books or articles that are not open online pages of Wikipedia.
 Go into the U of T library catalogue and search for books or articles on your subject.
 These may include the books listed in "Reading" (above).

 If you are unsure of your references, email the instructor for advice!